cherrih/algorithms-and-data-structures/02-Colt-Steele/README.md

 #### Multiple Pointers
 - Creaing pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition
 - Very efficient for solving problems with minimal space complexity as well

+#### Sliding Window
+- Involves creating a window which can either be an array or number from one position to another
+- Depending on a certain condition, the window either increases or closes (and a new window is created)
+- Very useful for keeping track of a subset of data in an array/string etc